-■ Next Appointments at the Transplant Clinic
+Next Appointments at the Nephrology Clinic

-It is important that you continue to visit your liver transplant specialist as directed - they are the experts at monitoring your liver function and adjusting your medications as needed.
+It is important that you continue to visit your kidney transplant specialist as directed - they are the experts at monitoring your kidney function and adjusting your medications as needed.

 You are required to have regular blood work and clinic visits - prescriptions can be completed based on the results of your tests.